RubyLichtenstein/Dogiz/README.md

 - 🌐 **Offline Handling**: Friendly alerts and cached data ensure smooth usage, even without a connection.
 - 💾 **Data Persistence**: From user preferences to dog breed details, we save the essentials for offline access.
-- ⚠️ **Clear Error Feedback**: No tech jargon here—just straightforward messages guiding users through hiccups.
+- ⚠️ **Clear Error Feedback**: We've got you covered with clear error messages and alerts.

-With these UX/UI strategies, "Dogiz" offers a seamless and delightful journey for every user.

 ---